Hereford, Hay and Brecon Railway: Entry to Hereford

 The Hereford, Hay and Brecon Railway Act 1859 set out an entry to Hereford at Barrs Court Junction, facing north.
-The junction was where the Newport, Abergavenny and Hereford Railway, running via Barton station, converged with the Shrewsbury and Hereford Railway, which ran from Barrs Court station, then a terminus, northwards.
+The junction was where the Newport, Abergavenny and Hereford Railway (NA&HR), running via Barton station, converged with the Shrewsbury and Hereford Railway (S&HR), which ran from Barrs Court station, then a terminus, northwards.
 Barrs Court Junction would therefore have been a three-way convergence, and the junction was technically to be with the Shrewsbury and Hereford.
 Arriving HH&BR trains would reverse to either Barton or Barrs Court station, but there was to be a single-platform interchange station at the junction.

 This was obviously unsatisfactory and on 3 July 1860 the company was authorised by the Hereford, Hay and Brecon Railway (Deviation) Act 1860 (23 & 24 Vict. c. cxxvii) to abandon the S&HR connection, substituting a south-facing connection direct to Barton station of the NA&HR.
 The NA&HR, the Oxford, Worcester and Wolverhampton Railway and the Worcester and Hereford Railway amalgamated on 1 July 1860 to form the West Midland Railway.
 A new working arrangement was now made with the West Midland Railway: it would work the HH&BR line as soon as 20 miles of that line was completed and open.